ocaml/dune/doc/dune-files.rst

    .. dune:field:: implementation

       Details related to the implementation files (corresponding to `*.ml`).

-      In Dune 3.9 and later, this field is optional.
+      In Dune lang 3.9 and later, this field is optional.

       .. dune:field:: extension
          :param: <string>